skafos/documentation/tileapp/styling.md

 ## Summary Page

-Here is the basic layout of the discovery page with the css class names for each section
+Here is the basic layout of the summary page with the css class names for each section
 ![Layout](./summary-page-layout.png)

 As you can see, most of the layout is pretty similar.
 The main difference is the product grid.
 On the discovery page, the grid is replaced with a new different one.
 In the header, there are only two sections, the title and subtitle.